fajran/tongseng/README.md

 Tongseng
 ========

 Tongseng is a [TUIO](http://tuio.org) multitouch tracker for Mac OS X touchpad devices.
-This  application allows to use the internal trackpad (or alternatively an external magic trackpad or magic  mouse) to send TUIO  events to your multitouch application.
+This application allows to use the internal trackpad (or alternatively an external magic trackpad or magic mouse) to send /tuio/2Dcur messages to your TUIO enabled multitouch application.
 The latest version also enables alternative TUIO/TCP and TUIO/WEB transport methods in addition to the default TUIO/UDP transport.

 Usage
 -----